-February half-term always seems to come up so quickly after Christmas, doesn’t it?
-You don’t have to travel far for some February fun, however.
-Here are some of our favourite UK breaks by train.
+Half-term comes around so quickly after the holidays, whether it is spring our autumn.
+You don’t have to travel far for fun however.
+Here are some of our favourite UK half-term breaks by train.

-You’ve just about got into the swing of things after the long winter break and suddenly the children are off school again.
-The skiers are all organised and booked months ago of course.
-The majority of us, however, are usually panicking at the last minute, with hardly any holiday time to play with and budgets still squeezed post-Christmas.
+You’ve just about got into the swing of things after the holidays break and suddenly the children are off school again.
+In February the skiers are all organised and booked months ago, same goes for those who remembered to grab a week in the sun in October way back in April.
+The majority of us, however, are usually panicking at the last minute, with hardly any holiday time to play with and budgets still squeezed after the last holiday.

-Our advice is to enjoy some time exploring a part of the UK you have been meaning to visit for years.
+Our advice to UK train lovers is to enjoy some time exploring a part of the country you have been meaning to visit for years.
 Get a Family and Friends Railcard that gives 60% off children’s fares and a third off adult fares and go exploring, if even just for a day trip.
-Here are some of our top half-term holidays in the UK, accessible by train:
+Here are some of our top half-term breaks in the UK, accessible by train:

 Another disused railway path which is, thankfully, still accessible by train is the Consett and Sunderland Trail, which you can access via Chester-le-Street and Sunderland.
 There is also an Art Trail on this one, with possible stops at the new Stadium of Light and a final stop at Roker beach.
 So, suss out Sustrans - they are a font of family cycling knowledge.